Making Homemade Onion Rings in your air fryer is a game changer!

-Carefully remove the breaded onion ring (I use a fork) and place on a cooling rack or large tray.
+Carefully remove the breaded onion ring (I use a fork) and place on a (affiliate link)cooling rack or large tray.

 Repeat with the onion until the air fryer has preheated for a full 10 minutes.
 Try to batter some large and some small rings so you can fit more into the air fryer.
 You can put a little one inside of a bigger one as long as they don't touch.

 When the air fryer has preheated, spritz the basket with oil and place as many onion rings as you can fit without them touching each other.
 This will vary based on the style of air fryer you have.